Healing from Complex Ptsd

 Registered Training Provider

-It’s Time to Equip Yourself with the Tools You Were Never Taught
+It’s Time to Equip Yourself with the Clinical Understanding You Were Never Taught

 Many professionals were trained to manage symptoms, not developmental injury.